 Every year some 100,000 people die all over the world after being bitten by a venomous snake.
 Depending on the toxicity of the venom and how much venom is injected into the body, a snakebite will cause tingling, muscle weakness, nausea swallowing difficulties, excess saliva and potentially fatal breathing problems.
 To avoid getting killed, a snakebite victim must immediately go to a hospital for antivenom treatment.
-If the patient is brought in due time and, of course, if the hospital has the corresponding antivenom in stock, there’s an almost 100% chance she will survive.
+If the patient is brought in due time — and if the hospital has the corresponding antivenom in stock — there’s an almost 100% chance of survival.
 As you might have guessed, the prevailing reason why so many people die from venomous snakebites, even though a hospital is nearby, is because there isn’t enough antivenom to spare.
 In this post, you’ll learn how antivenom is made, what are the challenges and why it’s so precious.

 The first antivenom